kubikji2/CoVid-models/README.md

 -  **Biomek Baths-holder -- lightweight**
    - improved bath holder for four Biomek (automated laboratory workstation) 100 ml baths
    - printing time about one hour and a half

+### OpenTrons hardware
+ - **Pipette Head Plate**
+   - Additional plate used for OpenTrons pipette head
+   - Significantly improve relasing of filter tips
+   - Rubberbands (diameter between 6 and 10 cm) are used for locking it in place
+   - Only temporary solution

+- **Rack Holder**
+   - Custom made filtertips rack holder
+   - Lower interface: standard 96well plate dimensions (128x86 mm) with the _OpenTrons_ borders.
+   - Upper interface: _Biosphere Filter Tips 200ul extra long_
+   - Serve also as adapter between standard dimension and

+### Various Custom Hardware
+ - **Test Tube Opener**
+   - Custom test tube opener developed for Hospital Na Bulovce in Prague to make sample processing easier.
+   - [FL Medical Sterille test tube](https://www.flmedical.com/test-tubes/test-tubes-with-cap/) used for develepement, but any toher type of test tubes can be used.

+ - **Filtertips Sorting Rack**
+   - Rack used for easier sorting and storing filter tips
+   - Based on [Pipet tip sorting device 'Elster' for 10 µL pipet tips](https://www.thingiverse.com/thing:4256563) by [AM LN](https://www.thingiverse.com/Easylabsolutions/about), but different pipette tips used.
+   - Designed for Charles University in Prague.